Each year, students study a number of courses or subjects.

 When a student achieves a standard, they gain a number of credits.
 Students must achieve a certain number of credits to gain an NCEA certificate.
 It is compulsory to have a proportion of these credits, which reflect ability in Literacy and Numeracy.
 Each subject presents between 18 and 26 credits.
-A boy will do six subjects at each year level.
+A student will do six subjects at each year level.

 There are three levels of NCEA certificate, depending on the difficulty of the standards achieved.
-In general, students work through levels 1 to 3 in years 11 to 13 at school.
+In general, students work through Levels 1 to 3 in Years 11 to 13 at school.